 Wallet & Apple Pay in System Preferences for Mac computers with Touch ID

-In addition, Apple Wallet allows users to add and manage transit cards, rewards cards, boarding passes, tickets, gift cards, student ID cards, access cards, and more.
+In addition, Apple Wallet allows users to add and manage public transport passes, rewards cards, boarding passes, tickets, gift cards, student ID cards, access cards and more.

 On iPhone, iPad, Apple Watch, Mac computers with Touch ID, and Mac computers with Apple silicon that use the Magic Keyboard with Touch ID, the Secure Enclave manages the authentication process and allows a payment transaction to proceed.

 On Apple Watch, the device must be unlocked and the user must double-click the side button.
 The double-click is detected and passed directly to the Secure Element or Secure Enclave, where available, without going through the Application Processor.